 For more information, see Viewing logs.

 Import and export error scenarios

-This section outlines some common issues you may run into when using import and export for Dataproc Metastore.
+This section outlines common Dataproc Metastore import and export issues.

-Import fails because the Hive versions did not match
+Import fails because the Hive versions don't match

 Import fails because there are missing Hive table files